PoorLazyCoder/Wordle-Solver/README.md

 ![s](https://user-images.githubusercontent.com/98500513/151640054-3efcab10-f342-4d55-b146-5e8a0342dd92.png)

 Example 1, at Tester.kt

-green letters are N A L
+Green letters are N A L

-yellow letters are A N L
+Yellow letters are A N L

-Grey letters is U N I L Y
+Grey letters is U N I L O Y

 ```
     var green = listOf("", "", "n", "a", "l") //  is correct and in the correct position